 - A UE permitted (resp. not permitted) to access a CAG cell is implicitly permitted (resp. not permitted) to access this CAG cell as a UE-to-Network Relay.
 The Allowed CAG list and CAG-only indication of a UE apply to this UE when it operates as a UE-to-Network Relay.

 - A UE-to-Network Relay shall indicate to Remote UEs the CAG identifiers of the CAG the UE-to-Network Relay is permitted to access via the cell to which it is connected.
 The indication is provided during discovery.

+- A UE-to-Network Relay shall provide its CAG-only indication to Remote UE if the UE-to-Network Relay is only permitted to access a CAG cell.
+The CAG identifiers and CAG-only indication are provided to Remote UEs for UE-to-Network Relay selection during discovery procedure.

+- A UE-to-Network Relay may send an update of the CAG identifiers and CAG-only indication to the remote UEs due to UE-to-Network Relay’s mobility or UE-to-Network Relay’s configuration change, e.g. UE Configuration Update procedure described in TS 23.502 [3] in clause 4.2.4.2.
+In this case, the Remote UE may tear down the PC5 connection and re-select another UE-to-Network Relay if the Remote UE determines that it is not allowed anymore to access the network via the current UE-to-Network Relay or may re-select the same UE-to-Network Relay if it is still allowed considering the new configuration.

+NOTE 2: The above two bullets on CAG identifiers changing and CAG-only indication will be evaluated separately from other part of solution 7.